 I have found, having had this condition when running trail ultra-distance races, and working with a number of road runners and trail runners who have come to see me with these complaints, there are two common patterns often seen in a person’s running form.

-The first is that the hips are pulled back, upper body often leaning forward (not always, it could be arched back and being pulled along), and legs over-striding out front.
+The first is that the hips are pulled back, upper body is either leaning forward or the back is arched with the upper back pulled back, and legs over-striding out front.
 The second is “sitting back in the bucket,” the knees are bent in a crouching position, torso is upright with little, if any, forward lean or arched back.
 In both cases the force production for forward movement is generated from a pawing the ground, engaging the Hamstrings in a powerful concentric contraction pulling the body forward, at a point in the stride that they would be relatively inactive.
 A mild over-stride in combination with hill climbing will greatly increase the force requirements of the Hamstrings, as does speed work.

 A third consideration is a one-sided muscle imbalance that could affect either side of the body in terms of compensations resulting in Hamstring pain.
 This will also respond favorably to form corrections.